 Award Area: Volunteerism

-Patricia has a long list of public service accomplishments.
-She originated the idea and secured the funding for the Elks Dictionary Project – personally distributing a free dictionary to every third grader in Mohawk, Herkimer, Richfield Springs and the St. Francis School District.
-She secured a grant for $10,000 that was distributed to the eight food pantries in Herkimer County, including one where she volunteers several times a month.
-She has chaired and found funding for a bike rodeo where youth participants receive new bikes and helmets and complete a bike safety course; hosted a free luncheon for veterans; took needy families to day at the beach in Sylvan Beach and to go on the Christmas Polar Express train ride; chaired a children’s Christmas Party, and gave the Syracuse Veterans hospital $800 worth of model vehicles for use in its therapy recreation program.
-Patricia is a wife, mother and grandmother than goes above and beyond to make life better for local children, the less fortunate, the hungry and veterans.
-And she has been doing all this while battling cancer and undergoing twice-monthly chemotherapy treatments.
+Patricia Sullivan has a long list of public service accomplishments.
+She originated the idea and secured the funding for the Elks Dictionary Project, personally distributing a free dictionary to every third grader in Mohawk, Herkimer, Richfield Springs and the St. Francis School District.
+Sullivan secured a grant for $10,000 distributed to the eight food pantries in Herkimer County, including one where she volunteers several times a month.
+Sullivan also chaired and found funding for a bike rodeo where youth participants receive new bikes and helmets and complete a bike safety course; hosted a free luncheon for veterans; took needy families to day at the beach in Sylvan Beach and to go on the Christmas Polar Express train ride; chaired a children’s Christmas Party, and gave the Syracuse Veterans hospital $800 worth of model vehicles for use in its therapy recreation program.
+Sullivan is a wife, mother and grandmother than goes above and beyond to make life better for local children, the less fortunate, the hungry and veterans.
+And she has been doing all this while battling cancer.